What's reputational risk and why do companies need to be aware of it?

 Emma Sadleir on ruining your (and your company's) reputation online

-A “digital vigilante mob” tracked down his and his families’ business interests and demanded the closure of a restaurant in which Catzavelos previously had a minority stake.
+A 'digital vigilante mob' tracked down his and his family’s business interests and demanded the closure of a restaurant in which Catzavelos previously had a minority stake.
 The power of social media saw Nike close its stores for a day (because his wife works there) and his father’s business was boycotted.

-In the past, says Sadleir, companies could control reputational risk by appointing approved spokespeople.
-Today, with access to the internet and social media, all your employees are spokespeople, said the CEO of the Digital Law Co at a recent Investec Business Matters event in Johannesburg.
+Speaking at a recent Investec Business Matters event in Johannesburg, Sadleir, who is CEO of The Digital Law Company, sounded a warning.
+In the past, she said, companies could control reputational risk by appointing approved spokespeople.
+Today, with access to the internet and social media, all employees are spokespeople.

 "I often say that the best thing about social media is that it gives everyone a voice, and the worst thing about social media is that it gives everyone a voice."

-She advises employees that you self-censor before you put anything online.
-"Don't air the companies’ dirty laundry, rather exhaust all internal whistle-blowing avenues first,” she advises.
+She advises employees to self-censor before posting anything online.
+"Don't air the company's dirty laundry; rather exhaust all internal whistle-blowing avenues first."

-If you see any inappropriate content in a WhatsApp group, "you need to actively dissociate yourself from the content by either leaving the group or voicing an objection on the group,” writes Emma in 10 tips for WhatsApp Groups.
+If you see any inappropriate content in a WhatsApp group, "you need to actively dissociate yourself from the content by either leaving the group or voicing an objection on the group", writes Sadleir in 10 tips for WhatsApp Groups.

-This is important because if you do not take action, you can be held liable for the content.
+This is important because if you don't take action, you can be held liable for the content.
 The same goes for not untagging yourself or deleting inappropriate comments made by others on Facebook, Instagram or Twitter.

-In an interview with Brink.com Sadleir said that she’s starting to see companies even including family members who are direct beneficiaries of the employee in their social media policies.
+In an interview with Brink News, Sadleir said that she was starting to see companies even include family members who are direct beneficiaries of the employee in their social media policies.

 She told Brink.com that employers should check out the social media profiles of potential hires because "an online CV is actually more telling than a real-world CV".